Rhymen/vscode-project-templates/README.md

 * In VSCode, open a folder that will contain your new project.
 Use the Command Palette to execute the command "Project: Create Project From Template".
 A list of available templates should appear.
 Select the desired template.
 The contents of the template will be copied to the current root workspace directory.
 * If called from the context menu, the contents of the template will instead be copied to the selected folder.

-### Saving a Project as a Template

-* Create the desired template project in your current root workspace directory.
-Use the Command Palette to execute the command "Project: Save Project As Template".
-Enter the name for your template.
-The contents of your root workspace directory will be copied to a new template folder.
-* If called from the context menu, the contents of the selected folder will be copied to the new template folder.

 ## Placeholders